ducktyper/OOView.js/README.md

   </div>
 </div>
 ```
-`@view.find` looks for elements under the dom associated with it by calling
+The function `@view.find` looks for elements under the dom associated with it by calling
-find function in jQuery.
+`find` function in jQuery.
 Only difference is that it does not search any child OOView
 elements (class starts with "oo-") it contains.
-From the code example, the code `$(".score1").oo("inputField")` returns `.score1-input` not `score2-input`
+From the code example, the code `$(".score1").oo("inputField")` returns the input `score1-input` not `score2-input`

+* element
+The code `@view.element` returns the root jQuery element of the OOView object is attached such as `.oo-score`.
+Use it when you need a access to the root element.

 * events
-You can set permanent events under associated element using `events` function.
+You can set permanent events under the associated element using the function called `events`.
 The syntax was influenced by backbone.js
 ```coffeescript
 class Score